 Budgeting Step 2: Residual Risk

 With your tail sorted out, now you can attack the meaty part of the curve.
 Residual risk can be simply described as the amount of risk a company still faces after all of their efforts to manage risk.
-Figuring out where to invest is a classic project evaluation problem and can be treated the same way as any other strategic initiative.
-You should expect to see some low hanging fruit that substantially reduces risk for a minimal cost, and some bad apples that cost a fortune to barely move the curve.
+Figuring out where to invest your operational risk management budget is a classic project evaluation problem and can be treated the same way as any other strategic initiative.
+You should expect to see some low hanging fruit that substantially reduces the risk for a minimal cost and some bad apples that cost a fortune to barely move the curve.
 It will generally get more and more expensive to keep generating the same amount of value (in this case risk reduction), just like any other project portfolio.

 Budgeting Step 3: Loss Reserves